Juancho1162/Notes/Programming/Functional Programming/Haskell- 3. Types and classes.md

 ```

-In Haskell, every expression must have a type, which is calculated prior to evaluating the expression by a process called type inferece. ``If f :: A -> B && e :: A then f e :: B``
+In Haskell, every expression must have a type, which is calculated prior to evaluating the expression by a process called type inference. ``If f :: A -> B && e :: A then f e :: B``
 ```Haskell
 f :: A -> B
 e :: A